return to homepage

 With an elevation of 2,380 feet, a vertical rise of 1,150 feet, 170 acres, 45 trails, and 9 lifts, Jiminy Peak is a skier's paradise.
 Add to this an average annual snowfall of 100 inches, almost 100% snowmaking coverage, and a run of almost 2 miles, and you can see why you might want to head west from Boston.

-Jiminy Peak offers all the services and amenities that you'd expect in a luxury ski resort - all levels of lessons, a children's programs, several terrain parks, and lots of special touches such as occasional fireworks.
+Jiminy Peak offers all the services and amenities that you'd expect in a luxury ski resort - all levels of lessons, a children's programs, several terrain parks for snowboarding, and lots of special touches such as occasional fireworks.

 Where to stay:

-Vacation Village Resorts at Berkshires, Hancock - Another high-end resort near Jiminy Peak, with indoor and outdoor swimming, tennis, a spa.
+Vacation Village Resorts at Berkshires, Hancock - High-end resort near Jiminy Peak, with indoor and outdoor swimming, tennis, a spa.
 Designed for year-round enjoyment, in addition to being a popular Massachusetts ski area.

 Bentley Brook Resort in Hancock - Owned by the Wyndham Hotel Group, Bentley Brook Resort is located at the foot of Jiminy Peak Mountain ski slopes, only 200 feet from the chair lifts taking you up the mountain to ski.
 Deluxe accommodations range from studios to 2-bedroom suites.